duongtrung/DFKI-fitsight/README.md

      ```
    - Once the application is running, open your web browser.
    - Navigate to the local host address provided in the application's output.
 Typically, this will be `http://localhost:PORT`

+6. **Accessing the Application in the Browser:**
+   - When you open the application in the browser, it will prompt you for credentials.
+   - Use the following login details:
+     - **Username:** admin
+     - **Password:** admin

+   This will grant you access to the application's features.